Kenneth Kennedy (speed skater): Later life and legacy

 After the Olympics, he turned professional, earning 75 pounds a week in a time in England when "the basic wage was 50 bob" (about two and a half pounds).
 He featured in ice shows and did barrel jumping.

 When World War II broke out, Kennedy joined the Royal Air Force.
 After the war, he returned to Australia.
 He played ice hockey in Australia for another six years.
 He became president of the Australian Ice Hockey Association and the association's delegate to the Australian Olympic Federation, where he argued that overseas trips would be needed for Australia to reach world standard.
 In the 1980s, he still skated and owned an ice skating equipment shop near Central railway station, Sydney.
 He died in August 1985 at the age 72.
-His family would donate a perpetual trophy for the Most Sportsmanlike" player in Australian Ice Hockey, this would later become the Trophy for the Most Valuable Player of the Australian Ice Hockey League from 2010 onwards.
-After his death he would be inducted into the Sport Australia Hall of Fame as an inaugural member.
+His family would donate a perpetual trophy for the "Most Sportsmanlike" player in Australian Ice Hockey; this would later become the Trophy for the Most Valuable Player of the Australian Ice Hockey League from 2010 onwards.
+After his death he was inducted into the Sport Australia Hall of Fame as an inaugural member.